Architecture

 • run_command / scripts for file, git, and CLI workflows

-• open_application to launch an app; pair with computer_* only when the agent must then interact with that app’s UI
+• open_application to launch an app; pair with screenshot/click/type_text only when the agent must then interact with that app’s UI

-The planner and tool policy treat computer_* as a controlled, last-resort lane: tools stay deferred unless the task signals native desktop GUI intent (for example Calculator, System Settings, or “click the OK button in the native dialog”).
+The planner and tool policy treat the computer-use lane as a controlled, last-resort path: tools stay deferred unless the task signals native desktop GUI intent (for example Calculator, System Settings, or “click the OK button in the native dialog”).
 That keeps routine coding and web work from accidentally taking the desktop-control path.

 Platform requirements